 - The applicant (51% of more owner(s)) must be a US Citizen when they apply.
 They must also reside in the USA.

 - The applicant must devote full time to the business that is applying for 8(a) Certification when they apply.
 This means the applicant must work at least 40 hours per week in the business. during its normal business hours, without any outside employment.

 - The applicant must hold the highest management position within the business concern.
 Generally this is the CEO, President or Managing Member.

 - The applicant must be able to demonstrate that they are the highest compensated individual within the business.
 Generally the SBA will deny your 8(a) application if you cannot demonstrate the applicant currently is the highest compensated or there is a very good reason why they have elected not to be.

-- The applicant must have an adjusted net worth of less than $250,000 at the time they apply.
-Adjusted net worth = Personal Assets – Personal liabilities – (Equity in primary residence + value of ownership interest in business concern + IRA/401(k) or Other Retirement Accounts subject to a penalty for early withdrawal).
-To determine if your adjusted net worth is lower than $250,000 use our adjusted net worth calculator.
+- The applicant must have an adjusted net worth of less than $750,000 at the time they apply.
+Adjusted net worth = Personal Assets – Personal liabilities – (Equity in primary residence + value of ownership interest in business concern + IRA/401(k) or Other Retirement Accounts).
+To determine if your adjusted net worth is lower than $750,000 use our adjusted net worth calculator.

 - If the applicant has ownership in another business, other than the business that is applying for 8(a) Certification, the SBA may very well likely determine that you do not devote full time and therefore deny your 8(a) application.
 The only exception would be for ownership in an LLC solely for holding, managing and protecting real estate.